 To become and remain profitable, we must succeed in developing and commercializing our diagnostic tests and therapeutic products that we expect will generate significant income in the planned timeframe.
-This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials of our diagnostic and therapeutic technologies, obtaining regulatory approval for our diagnostic and therapeutic technologies, manufacturing, marketing and selling any diagnostic tests and therapeutic products for which we may obtain regulatory approval, and establishing and managing our collaborations at various phases of each diagnostic test and therapeutic candidate's development.
+This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials of our diagnostic and therapeutic technologies, obtaining regulatory approval for our diagnostic and therapeutic products for which we may obtain regulatory approval, and establishing and managing our collaborations at various phases of each diagnostic test and therapeutic product candidate's development.
 We are in the preliminary phases of these activities.
 We may never succeed in these activities and, even if we do, may never generate sufficient income to achieve profitability.